CSS Priority

 }

-Case-1: If the Internal CSS rule added to the HTML page after External CSS import, then Internal CSS will have high priority than External.
+Case-1: If the Internal CSS rule is added to the HTML page after External CSS import, then Internal CSS will have high priority than External.

 <!DOCTYPE html>